Edward Terry (author): Published work

-What distinguished Voyage was Terry's detailed descriptions of the different ethnic groups in the region, including their cultures, languages, and religious beliefs.
 Terry was one of the first writers to describe Indian-style vegetarianism to Early Modern England.
+Terry uses this as an example of Indian people's innate knowledge of good, but taken to an extreme due to lack of learned knowledge.
 Given that Terry only visited two regions of the Indian subcontinent, much of his commentary was probably based on other research.

-Voyage was a popular work in England that was later translated into other languages.
-It was included in the Travels of Pietro della Valle.
+Voyage was a popular work in England that was later translated into other languages, including Dutch and a French version that was published in 1663.
+It was included in the Travels of Pietro della Valle in a reduced, shorter format.